+I am currently head of the Section for Nutrition Research and lead the Imperial Nutrition and Food Network.
 I qualified as a dietitian in 1982 and have always maintained a clinical input throughout my career.
 Was appointed to Professor of Nutrition and Dietetics at Imperial College Jan 2008.
 Prior to this, for 18 years Gary had work at Hammersmith Hospital.
 Over his time at Hammersmith he gained his PhD in Nutrition and was appointed Honorary Reader in Nutrition at Imperial College, then joined the University of Surrey as Professor of Nutrition and Dietetics in 2005.
 My research interests are very diverse and some are listed below:

 Dietary Carbohydrates: These are a major focus of my work has been on the role of dietary carbohydrates on appetite regulation, insulin resistances and lipid metabolism in particular the glycaemic index as a model of the physiological effects of carbohydrates.
 We were the first to demonstrate the impact of low glycaemic diets on adipocyte metabolism.
 More recently in partnership with Professor Jimmy Bell we have used an integrative physiological approach to investigating the role of dietary carbohydrates on body composition and appetite regulation.